 Dear Your Teen:

 I am very concerned about my son.
 He is 15 years old and prefers to sit inside all summer.
-He has very few friends and the ones that he connects with are on the computer.
-Also, he is on the heavy side and refuses to get any exercise, and has absolutely no summer plans.
+He has very few friends and the ones who he connects with are on the computer.
+Also, he is on the heavy side and refuses to get any exercise and has absolutely no summer plans.
 I have talked until I am blue in the face.
 Do you have any suggestions that might motivate teenagers like him?

 For young people, developing internal motivation is very complex.
 For parents, talking until you are “blue in the face” doesn’t work!
 If your son has no summer plans, he needs to develop interests outside of home and school.
 He needs to learn what he would enjoy doing.
 Luckily, now is an optimal time to find summer opportunities for teens that can help.